-As my poor KitchenAid sits proudly on the kitchen top, gleaming, begging to be used, & at least 3 Amazon deliveries of cookbooks have made their way to cookbook corner, their pages eagerly awaiting a dusting of flour & a splash of batter, alas I have not had the time or energy (turning 27 really has hit me hard) to commit this last week.
+As my poor KitchenAid sits proudly on the kitchen top, gleaming, begging to be used, & at least 3 Amazon deliveries of cookbooks have made their way to cookbook corner, their pages eagerly awaiting a dusting of flour & a splash of batter, alas I have not had the time or energy to commit this last week.
 It’s times like these that everyone should have a recipe up their sleeve, a recipe that requires very little effort & commitment, a recipe that has been made so many a time that it can be produced on autopilot, a recipe whose end result will please all senses, a recipe that will be enjoyed & looked forward to for the rest of the working week.
 For me, this recipe is banana bread.

 I still recall the very first time that I tasted this little wonder.
 When I was a little girl, one of my closest friends lived right at the end of my street (not that far considering the village that I grew up in only consisted of two).
 We would spend most of our after school hours climbing trees, on bike rides, at sleepovers, in swimming club & (just when it couldn’t sound anymore cliché) on occasion, I would join her & 2 younger sisters on a visit to their grandparents farm.
 It was here, after a busy day of building dens & the like, that I was kindly offered a slice of homemade banana bread, still slightly warm from the oven.
 It was delicious, hearty, sweet, something that coming from a family quite unadventurous in their eating habits, I had never experienced.
 I am eternally grateful.